Book One: A SIMPLE ACT OF KINDNESS

 screeched to a halt.

-touching the street, I couldn't turn my head back to the left to see that oncoming
+back was turned and I couldn't turn my head enough to see that oncoming

 all I could do was listen in horror as my fate unfolded behind me.
 Was that car about to hit my car?
 Or worse,